The importance of physical activity on mental wellbeing

 Try something new – there’s no point renewing your gym membership if you never used it before.
 We will only continue to take part in an activity if it works for us and makes us feel good.
 Try a new activity or sport, you never know what you might have a hidden talent for!

-Spend time outdoors – with the short days and lack of sunlight, we need to be getting outdoors as much as we can!
-Walking, cycling and jogging are activities you can take at your own pace, in your own time, with the added benefit of being in the fresh air.
+Spend time outdoors – walking, cycling and jogging are activities you can take at your own pace, in your own time, with the added benefit of being in the fresh air.
 Taking time to pause in nature can also be a chance to practise some mindfulness techniques.

-So, avoid those unrealistic expectations and comparing yourself to others this January.
+So, avoid those unrealistic expectations and comparing yourself to others.
 Physical activity is available to all, has few costs attached and is an empowering approach to improving both physical and mental wellbeing with a few, simple changes.